Laura Hughes: The Tomb

 Hughes has been awarded multiple grants from the Canada Council for the Arts, the Regional Arts & Culture Council, the Oregon Arts Commission, the Ford Family Foundation and the Alberta Foundation for the Arts.
 She was a finalist for the 2013 Contemporary Northwest Art Awards from the Portland Art Museum, received a 2012 Fellowship from the Oregon Arts Commission, and has been nominated for the Brink Award at the Henry Art Gallery in Seattle.
 Hughes received an MFA in Visual Studies from the Pacific Northwest College of Art (Portland, OR), and a BFA in Drawing with Distinction from the Alberta College of Art & Design (Calgary, AB, Canada).
 She is a professor of undergraduate and graduate studies and currently serving as Interim Chair of the Low-Residency MFA in Visual Studies program at the Pacific Northwest College of Art.

-This show was made possible by the Regional Arts & Culture Council
+This show was generously supported by the Regional Arts & Culture Council